MarciaBM/electron-react-spring/README.md

 - To run backend, import the Maven project into your favorite Java IDE and launch from there.
 The embedded Tomcat server will be running on port `8080`.
 - To run front-end, run `npm run dev` in `react` folder.
 Vite will run a server on port `9000` with hot reload.
 It is configured to proxy `actuator/health` and `api` URL to port `8080`.
 - To run the Electron part, run `npm run start` in root folder.
 The Electron app loads the home page at `http://localhost:9000`, therefore you should run both backend and front-end first.

+There's also a script to run all three parts in one command in the root directory called `run_dev.sh`.

 ## How it works